-NBA Rumors: Amid Enes Kanter’s Frustration, Coach David Fizdale Stands Firm With Knicks’ No. 1 Priority
+NBA Rumors: Amid Enes Kanter’s Frustration, Coach David Fizdale Stands Firm With Knicks’ No 1 Priority

 — Marc Berman (@NYPost_Berman) November 18, 2018

 Knicks Head Coach David Fizdale is aware of the feeling of discontent and frustrations among his young veterans, especially Enes Kanter and Trey Burke.
-Both players are set to become unrestricted free agents next summer and their performance in the 2018-19 NBA season could determine their value in the free agency market.
-However, Fizdale said that he’s trying to balance everything and stood firm that the Knicks’ No. priority this season is player development.
+Both players are set to become unrestricted free agents next summer, and their performance in the 2018-19 NBA season could determine their value in the free agency market.
+However, Fizdale said that he’s trying to balance everything and stood firm that the Knicks’ number one priority this season is player development.

 “I try to balance it,” Fizdale said, via Marc Berman of New York Post.
 “That’s the tough decisions you got to make.
 But we know ultimately this season’s biggest, most important thing we do is development.
 You can’t put anything above that.
 I do try to respect all of the guys and the situation that they’re in, but our No. 1 priority — I can’t put anything above it — is our player development.”